 Insurance companies will often encourage you to sign a statement or give a recorded statement quickly after the accident.
 If you’re unsure of what you’re signing or uncomfortable with what the statement says, don’t feel pressured to sign right away.
 Just because you’re legally required to inform your insurance company about the accident doesn’t mean you need to sign any paperwork right away.
 Take your time and consider your legal options.

-Once you hire a car accident attorney or personal injury lawyer, it’s important to tell them every single thing about the accident and your injuries.
+Once you hire a lawyer, it’s important to tell them every single thing about the accident and your injuries.
 Oftentimes, legal clients assume that their attorney knows everything about the case just from the paperwork in front of them.
 An attorney only knows as much as their client tells them, however.
 Disclose everything—including all information pertaining to your recovery, work situation, medical bills, and any insurance claims.

 After being in an accident we naturally want to talk about the experience with our family and friends.
 Sometimes, this includes posting information on social media platforms like Facebook or Twitter.
 Be careful about what you say publicly on social media regarding the accident as well as any injuries you’ve sustained.
 Don’t downplay any part of it.
 When in doubt, it’s best to completely refrain from speaking publicly about the accident on social media.
 Anything you say can be later used against you.